santi1s/Big-Data/Data-Movement-POD/Data-Lake-Store/TSGs/Troubleshooting-Access.md

 #First Questions to Ask

-Once you have a good base knowledge of permissions, the below questions will help you pinpoint any permissions issues your customers are seeing.
+Whether on a call, or in an email, the below questions will help you pinpoint many permissions issues your customers are seeing.

 ```
 Note: Please don't just copy and paste the full list of 7 questions and send them to your customers.
-While many cases are permissions cases, and while many of them will be resolved by answering these questions,
+While many cases will be resolved by walking through these questions,
 not all of them are necessary to diagnose an issue, and this is meant to help guide the support engineer
 through the thought process.
 ```